percona/percona-server-mongodb-operator/source/update.rst

 Upgrading the Operator
 ----------------------

-This upgrade can be done either in semi-automatic or in manual mode.

-.. note:: Manual update mode is the recommended way for a production cluster.
+This upgrade can be done either in semi-automatic or in manual mode. **Manual update mode is the recommended way for a production cluster**.

+.. note:: Operational support is provided for the last 3 minor versions of the Operator.
+Customers will get complete support for the latest minor version.
+   Bug fixes and improvements are not backported to older minor versions.

 .. _operator-update-semi-auto-updates: